ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

     theme(plot.title = element_text(size = 12), axis.title.y = element_text(size = 10)))
 ```

-Now we can add plots that show the population trends for those populations we've labelled.
+We can add plots that show the population trends for those populations we've labelled.
 Given that we will be doing the same thing for multiple objects (the same type of plot for each population), we can practice functional programming and using `purrr` again here.
 The function looks very similar to a normal `ggplot2` code chunk, except we've wrapped it up in a function and we are not using any specific objects, just `x`, `y` and `z` as the three arguments the function needs.

 ```r
 # Visualise population trends ----